 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that the Mayfield lawyer is on the HSBC conveyancing panel.

-How does conveyancing in Mayfield differ for new build properties?
+How does conveyancing in Mayfield differ for newly converted properties?

-Most buyers of new build premises in Mayfield come to us having been asked by the builder to exchange contracts and commit to the purchase even before the property is ready to move into.
-This is because house builders in Mayfield typically purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Mayfield contact us having been asked by the seller to exchange contracts and commit to the purchase even before the house is finished.
+This is because house builders in Mayfield usually buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Mayfield or who has acted in the same development.

 I am soon to exchange on the purchase a house in Mayfield but as a result of wreckage from the recent storms I have agreed compensation from the vendor of five thousand pounds in the form of a reduction in the price.
 I had intended this to be addressed as part of the conveyancing process yet the lender will not agree to this.
 Should they have been notified?